This Inspiring Designer Blends Culture and Fashion in the Most Colorful Way

 Shadé Akanbi leaves a little color wherever she goes.
 One scroll through the IG feed behind the brand, Printed•Pattern•People, and you'll see why.
 As the lead designer for this growing global textile collection, Akanbi leans on her Nigerian-American roots, as well as her extensive world travels, to bring lively prints and patterns to the modern world.
 By blending her own creative aesthetic with that of artisans based locally and internationally, her refreshing approach to art and fashion is culturally inspiring — and gorgeous — to say the least.

-As part of our feature of influential women during Black History Month, we caught up with the designer in an exclusive interview to discuss her muses, motivations, and what’s she doing to empower others around her in 2018.
+We caught up with the designer in an exclusive interview to discuss her muses, motivations, and what's she doing to empower others around her.
 Scroll down to see the entire candid conversation below.

 Brit + Co: Who has inspired you / continues to inspire you?